Ayodhya Ram Mandir

 “Ram is the faith of India, Ram is the foundation of India.
 Ram is the idea of India, Ram is the law of India… Ram is the prestige of India, Ram is the glory of India…Ram is the leader and Ram is the policy.
 Ram is eternal…When Ram is honoured, its effect does not last for years or centuries, its effect is for thousands of years,” PM Modi said.

 Further on in this blog are links to articles Patrizia Norelli-Bachelet [Thea] wrote regarding the import of Ram’s 1949 re-appearance in Ayodhya.
 To ‘set the stage’ for that occurence and the developments since, we begin with a 2001 article Thea wrote, entitled ‘Burden of Destiny’, for a Hyderabad based journal, on the 75th anniversary of the RSS – Rashtriya Swayamsevak Sangh (RSS). (https://aeongroup.com/aeon-group-the-burden-of-a-destiny).
-The RSS is an organization (some would say paramilitary) which helped the BJP, PM Modi’s party, come to power.
+The RSS is an organization which helped the BJP, PM Modi’s party, come to power.
 The RSS and the BJP share the goal of India fulfilling Her role as a Hindu Nation, which is often wrongly construed as merely constituting right-wing nationalism.

 The article, having been written in 2001, was well before the election of Narendra Modi (2014).
 Thea Sees that the RSS will continue to play a significant role in moving India into what she calls the ‘inalterable Pulse of Destiny’.
 Thea begins with Sri Aurobindo writing about his vision of India’s future and destiny.
 She alludes to the cosmological support of this destiny, about which she has extensively written (see footnote 2), tying it in with the founding of the RSS.